yosko/ecomic/README.md

 Scenes
 -----

-Scenes can be defined either in the data file along with sprouts, sprout keys and backdrops, or in the comic data file, along with comics.
+Scenes can be defined either in the data file along with sprouts, templates and backdrops, or in the comic data file, along with comics.
 Scenes in comic file override scenes in data file.
 Examples can be found in the data file (```data_test.js```) or the scene file (```data_testscene.js```).